 How do you stack up?

 If a client asked you to roll back their website to the most recent backup, what would you tell them?
 At the least, it would be an inconvenient pause in your workday to find their products and login credentials.
-That is, unless your clients are already set up on the Hub.
+That is, unless your clients are already set up on The Hub by GoDaddy Pro, so you get free monthly backups.

 Being able to handle all the routine tasks without getting buried can set you apart as a service provider.
 People using the Hub report that it saves them an average of three hours each month for every website they maintain for clients.